COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 Scenario 2:
 When the manager selects a new team member
 Then the manager can grant or revoke permission for that user to have access to view or edit the project.
+Filtering tasks by period:
+User story: As a user, I would like to filter tasks by period (e.g day, week, month, year) in order to know which tasks are due within a specific timeframe.

+**Feature:** Filter tasks by day
+  As a user, I want to filter tasks by the day period, so that I can see tasks due within the selected day.

+ **Scenario:** View tasks due today

+    Given I have tasks with various due dates

+    When I select the "Day" filter

+    And choose "Today" as the day

+    Then I should see only the tasks that are due today.

+  **Scenario:** View tasks due on a specific date

+    Given I have tasks with various due dates

+    When I select the "Day" filter

+    And choose a specific date

+    Then I should see only the tasks that are due on that selected date.

 ## Project Management
 ### Risks and Issues